PHANtom

 selectors: 'bar:_:quux:'.

-You can use your own PetitParser parser, and select all the classes whose class definition matches the parsers.
+Lastly, you can use your own PetitParser parser, and select all the classes whose class definition matches the parsers.
 For example, all the classes that have an instance variable named: 'bar', and all their selectors.

 PhPointcut